open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.1/deployment/docker/index.md

 ### Nginx

-To use OpenMetadata behind an Nginx reverse proxy, add an entry resembling the following the http context of your Nginx configuration file for each OpenMetadata instance.
+To use OpenMetadata behind Nginx reverse proxy, add an entry resembling the following the http context of your Nginx configuration file for each OpenMetadata instance.

 ```
 server {